Sorry Out of Gender - The Future Is Diverse

 Guidelines for the submission of conference papers

-Proposals for contributions should include: The desired format, problem and research question, theoretical references, method, results and discussion.
+Proposals for contributions should include: The desired format, the research question, theoretical references, method, results and discussion.
 Abstracts (approx. 2,500 characters including spaces and punctuation) can be sent by email to: dvs-tagung-24@sportwiss.uni-hannover.de by 10 July 2024.
 Please use the dvs document template for manuscript design on our conference homepage as a guide when designing your abstract

 go.lu-h.de/dvs-tagung-2024